 With this age of increasing technology and new inventions, the diseases are also increasing; some can be treated while others are still under research.
-Our body goes under certain processes to keep us healthy.
-Even processes like sweating that is unpleasant, is important process to regulate body temperature.
-But excessive sweating is not good for us and it may be a sign to a disorder called hyperhidrosis in Islamabad.
+Our body goes through certain processes to keep us healthy.
+Even processes like sweating that is unpleasant, is an important process to regulate body temperature.
+But excessive sweating is not good for us and it may be a sign of a disorder called hyperhidrosis in Islamabad.

 What is hyperhidrosis?

-Hyperhidrosis is a condition that refers to excessive sweating or increases in perspiration than required to keep body temperature.
-In this condition patient have excessive sweating on different parts of body including underarms, foot sole and palms.
-Sweating on foot sole and palms starts at an early age of 13 while underarms sweating in the late teenage.
-This condition can further be divided in to two types.
+Hyperhidrosis is a condition that refers to excessive sweating or increases in perspiration than required to keep the body temperature.
+In this condition, patients have excessive sweating on different parts of the body including underarms, foot sole, and palms.
+Sweating on foot sole and palms starts at an early age of 13 while underarms sweating in the late teens.
+This condition can further be divided into two types.

 - Primary hyperhidrosis in which few body parts sweat

 The causes for both types is different.